hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ##### Must Support - Composition Sections
 Obligations vary significantly for elements in the AU PS Composition profile, in particular obligations on `Composition.section` reflect the expectations of [The "IPS"](https://build.fhir.org/ig/HL7/fhir-ips/Structure-of-the-International-Patient-Summary.html) and  [ISO 27269](https://www.iso.org/standard/79491.html).
 A summary is provided below:
 - AU PS Consumers **SHALL** consume Compositions if a section is present and containing any valid value, and **SHOULD** display the content of the section when presenting the data to a human user.
-- For all mandatory sections (`Composition.section` minimum cardinality > 0) AU PS Producers **SHALL** correctly populate the section if a value is known, and **SHALL** be capable of populating `Composition.section.entry` and **SHOULD** correctly populate `Composition.section.entry` is a value is known.
+- For all mandatory sections (`Composition.section` minimum cardinality > 0) AU PS Producers **SHALL** correctly populate the section if a value is known, **SHALL** be capable of populating `Composition.section.entry` with the referenced profiles, and **SHOULD** correctly populate `Composition.section.entry` if a value is known.
-- For all recommended sections AU PS Producers **SHOULD** correctly populate the section if a value is known, and **SHOULD** correctly populate `Composition.section.entry` is a value is known.
+- For all recommended sections AU PS Producers **SHOULD** correctly populate the section if a value is known and **SHOULD** correctly populate `Composition.section.entry` if a value is known.
-- For all optional or undefined sections AU PS Producers **MAY** correctly populate the section if a value is known, and **MAY** correctly populate `Composition.section.entry` is a value is known.
+- For all optional or undefined sections AU PS Producers **MAY** correctly populate the section if a value is known and **MAY** correctly populate `Composition.section.entry` if a value is known.

 See [Structure of the Australian Patient Summary (AU PS)](general-guidance.html#structure-of-the-australian-patient-summary-au-ps) for information on the mandatory, recommended, and optional sections.

 ##### Must Support - Primitive Elements
 Primitive elements are single elements with a primitive value.
 If a primitive element is labelled as *Must Support*:
 - AU PS Producers **SHALL** correctly populate the element if a value is known.
-- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is defined) when presenting the data to a human user.

 For example, the AU PS Organization Profile `name` element is a primitive string datatype.
 Therefore, when claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in `Organization.name` if a value is known.
-- AU PS Consumers **SHALL** consume the Organization resource if `Organization.name` is present and containing any valid value , and **SHOULD** display the value of `Organization.name` when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume the Organization resource if `Organization.name` is present and containing any valid value, and **SHOULD** display the value of `Organization.name` when presenting the data to a human user.

 ##### Must Support - Complex Elements
 Complex elements are composed of primitive and/or other complex elements.
 Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.

 If a complex element is labelled as *Must Support*:
 - AU PS Producers **SHALL** correctly populate the element with at least one of the sub-element values if the value is known.
-- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid sub-element, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid sub-element, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is defined) when presenting the data to a human user.

 For example, the AU PS MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in any valid `MedicationRequest.note` sub-element if a value is known e.g. `MedicationRequest.note.text`.
-- AU PS Consumers **SHALL** consume the MedicationRequest resource if `MedicationRequest.note` is present and containing any valid sub-elements, and **SHOULD** display the value of `MedicationRequest.note` when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume the MedicationRequest resource if `MedicationRequest.note` is present and containing any valid sub-elements, and **SHOULD** display the value of `MedicationRequest.note` when presenting the data to a human user.

 If a sub-element is labelled as *Must Support*:
 - AU PS Producers **SHALL** correctly populate the element with all *Must Support* sub-elements for which a value is known.
-- AU PS Consumers **SHALL** consume resources if *Must Support* sub-elements are present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if *Must Support* sub-elements are present and containing any valid value, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is defined) when presenting the data to a human user.

 For example, in the AU PS Practitioner Profile, the `name` element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
 When claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in `Practitioner.name.family` and `Practitioner.name.given` if the value for those sub-elements is known.
-- AU PS Consumers **SHALL** consume a Patient resource if `Practitioner.name` is present and contains valid values in `Practitioner.name.family` and `Practitioner.name.given` sub-elements, and **SHOULD** display the value of at least the sub elements`Practitioner.name.family` and `Practitioner.name.given` when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume a Patient resource if `Practitioner.name` is present and contains valid values in `Practitioner.name.family` and `Practitioner.name.given` sub-elements, and **SHOULD** display the value of at least the sub elements`Practitioner.name.family` and `Practitioner.name.given` when presenting the data to a human user.

 ##### Must Support - Resource References
 Some elements labelled as *Must Support* reference multiple resource types or profiles such as `Observation.performer`.
 In such cases:
 - AU PS Producers **SHALL** correctly populate the element with at least one referenced resource or allowed profile if the value is known.
-- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid referenced resource or profiles, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid referenced resource or profiles, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is defined) when presenting the data to a human user.

 The table below provides a list of AU PS profile elements that allow multiple referenced resource types or profiles.